norcams/docs-enduser/docs/faq.rst

 How do I set the root password for my Linux instance?
 -----------------------------------------------------

-Here are three ways to set the password for the user root on a Linux instance:
+There are multiple ways to set the password for the user root on a Linux instance:

 - passwd